Skip to content

 What it is

-LLMPerf is a tool for benchmarking the performance and cost of LLM APIs.
-It provides standardized tests for measuring throughput, latency, and cost across different providers and models.
+LLMPerf is a tool for benchmarking the performance, reliability, and cost of LLM APIs.
+Developed by the Ray Project, it provides standardized tests for measuring throughput (tokens per second), latency (time to first token, inter-token latency), and correctness across different providers and models.
+It leverages Ray to parallelize requests and simulate high-concurrency workloads.

 What problem it solves